revo23/Sigma-Rules-in-Splunk/README.md

 8. Download Splunk Add-on for Sysmon
 <img width="1362" height="465" alt="image" src="https://github.com/user-attachments/assets/c09ab410-821c-4333-8eef-4c7b545a1498" />

-9. Install App from File (.tgz)
+9. Manage Apps > Install App from File (.tgz)

-10. Download Splunk Universal Forwarder
+10. Download and Install Splunk Universal Forwarder
 The Splunk Universal Forwarder (UF) is a lightweight agent that collects and sends data to a Splunk indexer or heavy forwarder for indexing and analysis.
 It’s designed to efficiently move data from servers, endpoints, or applications to your main Splunk environment without using much system resources.